GospelTracts4Him/Hymn-Searcher/README.md

-# Hymn-Searcher
+# HymnSearcher

 This program converts the hymn numbers from "Great Hymns Of The Faith" into the corresponding numbers in "Bible Truth Hymns".

 Add Hymns Page >  You can add your own Hymns to this or delete ones inside this.

-Search Hymns Page > This is just a simplified version of the "Add Hymns" page.
+index Page > This is just a simplified version of the "Add Hymns" page.
 You can only search in it.